jschub/yahtzee/readme.txt

 Yahtzee!

-These pretzels are making me thirsty!
+These pretzels are making me thirsty! -Kramer